awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBPipeline.md

 When you use AWS Data Pipeline for exporting and importing data, you must specify the actions that the pipeline is allowed to perform, and which resources the pipeline can consume\.
 The permitted actions and resources are defined using AWS Identity and Access Management \(IAM\) roles\.

-You can also control access by creating IAM policies and attaching them to IAM users or groups \.
+You can also control access by creating IAM policies and attaching them to IAM users, roles or groups\.
 These policies let you specify which users are allowed to import and export your DynamoDB data\.

 **Important**
 The IAM user that performs the exports and imports must have an *active* AWS Access Key Id and Secret Key\.
 For more information, see [Administering Access Keys for IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) in the *IAM User Guide*\.